 THE SHORT VERSION

-Steve has been advising CEO’s, Business Owners and Entrepreneurs for decades.
-At any given time, Steve is working with a handful of remarkable executives leading large global companies, young hungry entrepreneurs just starting out and maybe a global not-for-profit.
-He has authored eighteen books and worked with thousands of leaders weaving themes of strategy, leadership and faith hoping to help people flourish in their life and work.
-When Steve is not filling up a whiteboard with a client-friend, you might find him back-casting in the cold clear rivers of northwest Arkansas.
+Steve Graves is a strategist, CEO advisor and author.
+At any given time, Steve is working with a handful of remarkable executives leading large global organizations and young, hungry entrepreneurs just starting out.
+He has authored twenty books and worked with thousands of leaders weaving themes of strategy, leadership and faith hoping to help people flourish in their life and work.
+Additionally, he co-owns a half-dozen companies across multiple industries.
+When Steve is not steering notable leaders or creating content and frameworks, you might find him back-casting in the cold clear rivers of northwest Arkansas.

 THE LONG VERSION, AS TOLD BY STEVE..